mozilla-services/find-package-rugaru/README.md

 * `./bin/base_image_config.json`
 * `./bin/base_image_config.json.lock` hashes

 These scripts generally assume the containers follow [dockerflow](https://github.com/mozilla-services/Dockerflow) i.e.

 * app source is in `/app`
 * `/app/version.json` exists and includes repo, version, and CI build info

+### Design choices

+* failures should be isolated
+  * to each repo, dep. file, etc. + downstream jobs
+  * errors should be caught (and wehere applicable retried w/ delay or rate limiting) and retried where applicable
+* workload is IO heavy and (for now) small data so Beam, Spark, etc. and other Big Data tools not applicable
+* however, we want to be able to save, restore, retry, and replay from checkpoints (i.e. not have to run a full task graph again and be able to test against fixtures)
+* apply a flexible pipeline of analysers to specific org,repo,dep-file,dep paths

+For this reason we're trying RxPy since it gives access to combinators with async support (without relying on a pure generator pipeline).